DavidAndShark/hello-gatsby/src/data/posts/build-an-launch-a-gatsby-project.md

 title: "Build and Launch a Gatsby Project"
 date: "10/26/2020"
 author: "David Stinson"
+description: "Reviews how to build and launch a project, and gives a brief overview of the Gatsby file structure."
 ---

 ![Falcon Heavy Launch, by SpaceX.
 Found at unsplash.com/@spacex](https://images.unsplash.com/photo-1517976487492-5750f3195933?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1200&q=80)